OneMoreJson/LearningHTMLandCSS/README.md

 #### 2100 || Delete Section 15

 GH gave me a warning about the files in Section 15 were either corrupted or something else very bad.
 I deleted the section since I can't figure out the problem as of right now.
-I wouldn't want someone to pull bad code (Not that anyone is really goiing to do that, LOL).
+I wouldn't want someone to pull bad code (Not that anyone is really going to do that, LOL).

 -----------------------------------------------------------------------------

-## 2021 09 04 0500 || More Updates
+### 2021 09 04 0500 || More Updates

 More folders moved around.
 Also, included my Web Dev Intro work (minus the JS) from college course work.
 I will need to review the LI and Udemy courses and see if there are any projects worth posting in GH.
 Most of the projects were “tracing” a project.